bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 ### I forgot the private key for my address, how can I get it back?

 Sorry, you cannot.
 Owner of the address takes full responsibility for the private key protection.
-Binance Chain and official wallets do not have your private key.
+Beacon Chain  and official wallets do not have your private key.

 ### My private key got stolen by hackers, how can I recover my assets?

 Sorry, you take full responsibility of your private key ownership and protection.
-Binance Chain and official wallets will not record, or transfer out your private key.
+Beacon Chain and official wallets will not record, or transfer out your private key.

 ### What is the Accelerated Node?

 While users can submit transactions and most of the queries via normal, self-run full nodes.<br/>
-Accelerated Node provides more secure and faster lines to access Binance Chain.
+Accelerated Node provides more secure and faster lines to access Beacon Chain .

 Accelerated Node is special infrastructure built around Validator to facilitate accelerated transaction routing and provide richer, faster user interfaces.
 There are always several Accelerated Nodes running